W Jezioranach

 W Jezioranach (In Jeziorany) is a popular Polish radio drama.
 It began in 1960 and has continued to the present with one 30-minute episode every week on Program 1 of Polskie Radio.
 The series tells a story of an average Polish rural family, in the fictional village of Jeziorany, near Puławy.
 It was conceptualized as a rural counterpart to urban Matysiakowie.

-Alongside Matysiakowie it has been called one of the most enduring Polish radio dramags.
+Alongside Matysiakowie it has been called one of the most enduring Polish radio dramas.
 Due to its long running status the show has been called "legendary" and described as having a "cult status".

-In 2019 the show celebrated its 3000th episode.
+3,376 episodes have aired as of July 12, 2026.